-2 Data
+3 Data

-The dataset we use is compiled by Teikoku Databank, Ltd. (TDB), one of the largest business database companies in Japan.
+The dataset we use is jointly compiled by Teikoku Databank, Ltd. (TDB), one of the largest business database companies in Japan, and the HIT-TDB project of Hitotsubashi University.
 The dataset mainly provides information related to corporate bankruptcies and credit ratings and covers about 1.3 million incorporated non-financial firms.
 Since the number of corporations in Japan in 2006 (as reported in the 2006 Establishment and Enterprise Census) was 1.493 million, our dataset covers about 90 percent of all incorporated firms in Japan.
 TDB collects various kinds of information from these firms, including annual or more frequent financial statement data.